 7) These turrets used the "grass-hopper" counter recoil system whereby a spring box, located under the gun pit, was connected via two heavy, pivoted arms to the gun yoke.
 See 10"/40 (25.4 cm) datapage for a sketch.

 8) USS South Carolina (B-26) was the first US ship to use the "hyposcope," a new type of gunsight which used a series of mirrors to remote the point of aim.
 This device was rigidly connected to the gun trunnions and set into the side of the turret.
 Previous gunsight designs were located on the turret roof in hoods and were connected by a complicated linkage to the guns.
 This resulted in "lost motion" as the slack in the linkage connections meant that the gunsights could not exactly follow the gun elevations.
 At short ranges, this lost motion was not significant, but as the range increased, the accuracy became worse.
 With the hyposcope, a range transmitted from any gun to the other guns on the ship meant that they could all now be pointed at the correct elevation, hence the patterns became tighter.
 Each gun in the turrets elevated separately, but there was a single sightsetter in each turret who was responsible for setting the correct range for both hydroscopes.
 A third sight was provided for the gun mount trainer and this projected up through the turret roof.
 It has been suggested that these characteristic turret-side sights on US warships were adopted in order to allow superfiring guns to shoot directly over the lower turrets, but this does not seem to be the case.
 The lead designer, Chief Constructionist Washington Capps "appears neither to have feared trouble from the blast nor to have considered end-on fire important" - Norman Friedman in "U.S. Battleships."
-Experiments to verify the new superfiring battleship design were conducted using the monitor USS Florida (M-9) modified with one of her 12"/10 (30.5 cm) located in the superstructure so that it fired over her turret.
-The turret itself was modified to represent those planned for USS South Carolina except that the gunsights were mounted further aft so as to be closer to the muzzle of the superfiring gun.
-Tests conducted on 6 - 15 March 1907 with full charges and with the sights directly below the superfiring gun were completely successful, with the official report stating that "the shock felt was trifling, and the officer at the sight felt no jar, nor was his vision of the horizon interrupted otherwise than by the smoke of the discharge."
-The only change made to the turret designs on subsequent ships as a result of these tests was a slight thickening of the turret roofs.
+Experiments to verify the new superfiring battleship design were conducted using the monitor USS Florida (M-9) modified with one of her 12" (30.5 cm) guns re-located in the superstructure so that it fired over her turret.
+The turret itself was modified to represent those planned for USS South Carolina with the exception that the gunsights were mounted further aft so as to be closer to the muzzle of the superfiring gun.
+Tests conducted on 6 - 15 March 1907 with full charges and with the sights directly below the superfiring gun were completely successful with the official report stating that "the shock felt was trifling, and the officer at the sight felt no jar, nor was his vision of the horizon interrupted otherwise than by the smoke of the discharge."
+The only design change made to the turret designs on subsequent ships as a result of these tests was a slight thickening of the turret roofs.

 18 September 2008 - Benchmark